kaiediablo/KSU-Sports-App/projectroadmap.md

-ISA 3020 Project Tasks
+#ISA 3020 Project Tasks#

-Find similar python applications on Github
+Find similar python applications on Github (DONE)
 Find 5 websites to pull/scrape data from
-Document all sources
+Document all sources (DONE)
-Integrate existing code into sports app
+Integrate existing code into sports app (DONE)
-Create Heroku student account for app deployment
-Use Azure/Jupyter Notebook lessons to write original code Create a GUI
+Create Heroku student account for app deployment (DONE) Use Azure/Jupyter Notebook lessons to write original code (DONE) Create a GUI
-Test application with Jenkins automated testing tool Analyze and edit code to eliminate redundancy
-Leave comments for better understanding in the future
+Test application with Jenkins automated testing tool Analyze and edit code to eliminate redundancy (DONE) Leave comments for better understanding in the future (DONE)